 It never really occurred to me that I was learning of the struggles of the people of Africa, but rather that I was learning with them.
 How could a child just like me – simply born in a different place on our planet – not only be without schools with books and blackboards but, more troubling, without access to medication and water and food?
 Doorways leading to teachers that invited wonder and discovery simply were not part of the days of many of these children.
 And so, with a teacher who told me to keep going and parents who always inspired me to think bigger than myself, I set out to do anything I could.
 I shared with anyone who would listen about the conditions for children in Africa at the time (now known as the 1985 Famine of Ethiopia), and I worked to collect as many coin and dollar donations as I possibly could.
 After months of collecting money and a constant play-rewind-repeat of “We Are The World” (my self-selected theme song), I delivered my little-but-big-to-me $300 of funds raised to the Red Cross.

 Jennifer as a 4th grade student receiving an award.

 Jennifer as a 4th grade student delivering a donation to the Red Cross with classmates.

 The United Nations’ Agenda for Sustainable Development, for me, delivered the precise blueprint for how to meaningfully and effectively connect lessons and students to the world.
-Though all 17 goals are the responsibility of each of us as global citizens, I feel it is Global Goal 4 that provides the context and space for us as educators to join in this important conversation, and take action on our world’s collective agenda for people and planet.
+Though all 17 Sustainable Development Goals (SDGs) are the responsibility of each of us as global leaders, I feel it is SDG 4 that provides the context and space for us as educators to join in this important conversation and take action on our world’s collective agenda for people and planet.
 It is this bold goal, ensuring equitable access to quality education for all, that enables us as teachers to help lift the passions and dreams of all our students by not just opening doorways, but also by building them.